 The Foundation exists to support and encourage medical research within the Waikato region and to assist the publication of the results of this research.
+We fund projects that will be expected to be completed within a 12-month time frame.
 The level of support offered to particular projects will be dependent upon the quality of research proposals and the availability of funds.

 As limited funding is available to the Trustees, partial funding may be offered as a grant-in aid for larger projects (to a maximum of $30,000).

 Research proposals are carefully considered by the Grants Committee, which pays close attention to such matters as: